-Human pharmacokinetic studies indicate folic acid has high bioavailability, with large oral doses of folic acid substantially raising plasma levels in healthy subjects in a time- and dose-dependent manner.
-Red blood cells (RBCs) appear to be the storage depot for folate, as RBC levels remain elevated for periods in excess of 40 days following discontinuation of supplementation.
+Human pharmacokinetic studies indicate folic acid has very high bioavailability, with large oral doses of folic acid substantially raising plasma levels in healthy subjects in a time- and dose-dependent manner.
+Subsequent to high-dose oral administration of folic acid (ranging from 25-1,000 mg/day), red blood cell (RBC) folate levels remain elevated for periods in excess of 40 days following discontinuation of the supplement.
 Folic acid is poorly transported to the brain and rapidly cleared from the central nervous system.
-The primary methods of elimination of absorbed folic acid are fecal (through bile) and urinary.1-4
+The primary methods of elimination of absorbed folic acid are fecal (through bile) and urinary.

 After ingestion, the process of conversion of folic acid to the metabolically active coenzyme forms is relatively complex.
 Synthesis of the active forms of folic acid requires several enzymes, adequate liver and intestinal function, and adequate supplies of riboflavin (B2), niacin (B3), pyridoxine (B6), zinc, vitamin C, and serine.
-After formation of the coenzyme forms of the vitamin in the liver, these metabolically active compounds are secreted into the small intestine with bile (the folate enterohepatic cycle), where they are reabsorbed and distributed to tissues throughout the body.
+After the formation of the coenzyme forms of the vitamin in the liver, these metabolically active compounds are secreted into the small intestine with bile (the folate enterohepatic cycle), where they are reabsorbed and distributed to tissues throughout the body.
+Despite the biochemical complexity of this process, evidence suggests oral supplementation with folic acid is able to increase the body's pool of the active reduced folate metabolites (such as methyltetrahydrofolate) in healthy individuals.5